Vedanta Limited: Sesa Goa (1963–2007)

 Sesa Goa Limited was incorporated as a private limited company in 1963 under The Companies Act, 1956.
 In 1979, Sesa Goa Private Limited was formed, with the merger of Sesa Goa Limited with another mining company in Goa, Mingoa Sociedade Miniera Goesa S.a.r.l.
 By 1965, Sesa Goa and Mingoa were incorporated as a private limited company under The Companies Act, 1956.
 The merger happened in 1979 and the new, unified company was called 'Sesa Goa Pvt Ltd'.
 The company went public in 1981 with 42,000 Indian shareholders, holding 60% of its shares and the remaining 40% held by Finsider International, which later became ILVA International.
 Sesa Goa had started with iron mining as its core business but slowly, it ventured into barge construction in 1984 at Sirsaim, located in the Bardez taluka of North Goa.
 Since then, the barge construction unit has been developed into a shipbuilding division.

 In the 1990s, Sesa Goa began further expansion, aided by an influx of foreign investment during the economic liberalization of India enforced by the World Bank and IMF.
 In 1992, the first phase of a 150,000 ton pig iron plant was commissioned.
 In the same year, Sesa introduced India's first low-phosphorus foundry grade pig iron in India and subsequently formalised the business under pig iron division.
 The pig iron plant was located at Amona, Goa and had an annual production capacity of 250,000 tonnes per annum.

 Other alliances were formed in the nineties—in January 1995, Sesa Shipping was launched by acquiring a transhipper M.V.
 Orissa.
 The year also saw the inclusion of 84 new coke ovens.
 When Mitsui & Co. of Japan bought Finsider International in 1996, it gained 51% stake in Sesa Go.
 By 1997, Sesa Kembla became a 100% subsidiary of Sesa Goa.

-In 1997, A Narrain mines located in Chitradurga, (Karnataka) were purchased.
+In 1997, A Narrain mines located in Chitradurga, Karnataka were purchased.
 A Supreme Court directive in August 2011 led to suspension of mining activities in the region.
 In 1999, Sesa Goa started mining operations in Barbil, which has the fifth largest deposit of iron ore and manganese in the world.
 They started producing iron ore which was exported from the port towns of Haldia and Paradip.
 During this time, the company also started the Sesa Community Development Foundation that supported the NCM Sesa Technical School and a football academy called SESA F.A.
+In March 2024, Supreme Court also rejected a plea for reopening the plant in Tamil Nadu.

 During the end of the 90s, the company also began to consolidate through mergers and acquisitions.
 Sesa Kembla completed the creation of an indigenous and environment-friendly technology that produced high-quality metallurgical coke.
 This technology generated power as a by-product.
 In 2003, the Sesa Goa equity in Sesa Industries was raised to 88.25%, impacting the shareholding pattern.